Guardians Padres baseball

 Key Hitting Stats to Watch in a Guardians-Padres Matchup

-• WHIP (Walks and Hits per Inning Pitched): This stat tells you how many baserunners a pitcher allows per inning, on average.
-It’s a great measure of a pitcher’s control and ability to prevent traffic on the bases.
-A WHIP of 1.20 or lower is considered very good.
+• WHIP (Walks and Hits per Inning Pitched): This statistic measures the average number of baserunners a pitcher allows per inning.
+It works as a strong indicator of a pitcher’s control and ability to limit opportunities for the opposing offense.
+A WHIP of 1.20 or lower is viewed as very good.

 Frequently Asked Questions